XDgov/data-design-standards/_visualizations/box-and-whisker.md

 - Include a horizontal line running through the center of the box beginning at the lowest observation and ending at the highest observation

 guidance-recommended:
-- Using [bar charts](!BASEURL!/visualizations/bar-chart) when comparing large changes in data values.
+- Use [bar charts](!BASEURL!/visualizations/bar-chart) when comparing large changes in data values.

 guidance-not-recommended:
-- Removing outliers without making note of it.
+- Don't remove outliers without making note of it.

 guidance-never:
-- Use a box and whisker plot to represent dissimilar data.
+- Never use a box and whisker plot to represent dissimilar data.
 ---

 <p>